bcgov/smk-cli/docs/edit-layer.md

 #### Available for Identify

 `Avaiable for Identify` allows this layer to display results in the identify window when a user clicks on the map with the identify tool.
 If you do not want a layer to be identified (for example, reference layers, boundaries, etc.) disable this check-box by clicking it once.

+#### Always show legend in layers tool

+`Always show legend in layers tool` toggles whether the legend always appears in the Layers tool.
+By default, each layer's legend is off.

 #### Opacity